 (Daniel C. Walker was scheduled by cancelled due to illness)

-12/22/68 Whitney M. Young, Jr., Executive Director Of The National
+12/22/68 Whitney M. Young, Jr., Executive Director Of The National Urban League

 (Apollo 8 progress report on trip to moon before the start of show)